-Pizza Rustica is a classic Italian Easter dish loaded with eggs, cheese, and a variety of meats.
+Pizza Rustica is a classic Italian Easter recipe loaded with eggs, cheese, and a variety of meats.
 This savory pie features an easy homemade crust and is made in a springform pan for an impressive presentation.

 Better late than never, I'm finally getting around to sharing my family recipe for pizza rustica.
 (See also my family recipe for Italian Easter bread).

 Every Easter for as long as I can remember, my mom has made, if you can even believe it, a larger version of this fully-loaded pie.
-She doubled pie crusts and loaded up on enough ingredients to fill a 9" x 13" dish in order to feel a large (and hungry) crowd.
+She doubled pie crusts and loaded up on enough ingredients to fill a 9-by-13-inch dish in order to feel a large (and hungry) crowd.
 What looked like an obscene amount of food always had a knack for disappearing by the next day.

 While this recipe is how my family makes it, I've noted below the different areas with wiggle room for you to make it your own.

-This crust recipe uses simple ingredients: all-purpose flour, unsalted butter, eggs, salt, and cold water.
+- Pie Crust: Simple ingredients here - all-purpose flour, unsalted butter, eggs, salt, and cold water.
 The butter brings a classic pie crust flakiness, while the eggs help produce a smooth and strong dough that can stand up to the hefty filling.

 - cooked and crumbled Italian sausage